BechirZalila/linux-qemu-trusted-firmware/README.md

 sudo losetup -fP --show disk.img
 ```

-The -fP options find the first free loop device and partition the device, respectively.
-The --show prints the loop device name.
-Suppose it returns /dev/loop0.
-The -P flag causes the kernel to scan the partition table of /dev/loop0 and create /dev/loop0p1 and /dev/loop0p2 for the partitions.
-We can confirm with lsblk or sudo fdisk -l /dev/loop0.
+The `-fP` options find the first free loop device and partition the device, respectively.
+The `--show` prints the loop device name.
+Suppose it returns `/dev/loop0`.
+The `-P` flag causes the kernel to scan the partition table of `/dev/loop0` and create `/dev/loop0p1` and `/dev/loop0p2` for the partitions.
+We can confirm with `lsblk` or `sudo fdisk -l /dev/loop0`.

 Now format the partitions: